How To Stay Sober At Christmas

 You do not control what Christmas throws at you.
 You do control how clearly you see your own risk points.
 Typical triggers include:

-• Specific people a parent who always criticises, a sibling who drinks heavily, a colleague who pushes shots.
+- Specific people a parent who always criticises, a sibling who drinks heavily, a colleague who pushes shots.

-• Specific situations the work party where everyone stays until closing, the neighbour's open bar barbecue, the family lunch that always ends in arguments.
+- Specific situations the work party where everyone stays until closing, the neighbour's open bar barbecue, the family lunch that always ends in arguments.

-• Specific feelings shame, anger, boredom, awkwardness, or the flat emptiness that hits after a big day.
+- Specific feelings shame, anger, boredom, awkwardness, or the flat emptiness that hits after a big day.

 Recovery clinics across the world report the same pattern: stress, negative emotions, social pressure, and exposure to substances are central holiday relapse triggers.
 Sit down and write out:

-• People, places, and dates that feel risky.
+- People, places, and dates that feel risky.

-• Times of day when you are most likely to drink or use.
+- Times of day when you are most likely to drink or use.

-• Thoughts that usually come just before "stuff it, I will start again in January".
+- Thoughts that usually come just before "stuff it, I will start again in January".

 Clarity beats surprise.
 Once you name the pattern, you can plan around it instead of walking into it blind.

-Build A Christmas Safety Plan
+How Do You Build a Christmas Safety Plan for Recovery.

 You can sketch a simple plan around four pieces.